What agility means for food retailer

 Agile business model thanks to regained flexibility

 Application modernisation helps companies win back their agility.
 And agility, in this case, means being able to respond immediately to changes to their environment such as those caused by coronavirus by adapting ways of working, reducing costs, scaling the company up or down by 50% depending on the situation.
 The following process offers one pragmatic approach:

 - Problem analysis/stocktaking: analysis of the current technical state of the system landscape in addition to the identification of the IT landscape’s problems and desired state.

 - Plan for getting up to scratch: to make the approach as goal-oriented as possible, the most urgent measures and quick wins are defined as part of a plan for getting up to scratch.
 In the current situation, this primarily concerns measures that ensure rapid scaling and adaptation of systems while also ensuring the robustness of the system landscape.

 - Implementation: while the measures are being implemented, a process of continuous optimization is performed simultaneously.
 Even if the focus is on the successful and quick implementation of the defined immediate measures, it is important to also consider maintenance and long-term measures at the same time.

-Application modernization gives companies the flexibility they need to take advantage of new business opportunities and quickly adapt to changing parameters.
-Application modernization is a first step on the path to an agile organization – a key competitive advantage, and not just in times of crisis.
+Application modernisation gives companies the flexibility they need to take advantage of new business opportunities and quickly adapt to changing parameters.
+Application modernisation is a first step on the path to an agile organization – a key competitive advantage, and not just in times of crisis.